 We also offer you services designed to foster a productive, neurodiverse workforce by:

-- Directing your staff on how to work with a colleague who has Autism
+- Directing your staff on how to create a welcoming environment for autistic colleagues

 - Assigning dedicated team members to your office